Before and After Joint Replacement Surgery

-- Feel less anxious going into surgery.
+- Less anxious going into surgery.

-- Feel more prepared for their surgery.
+- More prepared for their surgery.

-- Have better pain control after surgery.
+- Better pain control after surgery.

 That’s why we strongly urge you to check out these materials early, so you have time to get prepared and ask questions.
 To help you keep track of key events and to-do items, we have a developed a checklist for you.

 After surgery, you can expect our team to get you sitting up and walking as soon as possible.
 Early mobility is essential to a successful outcome after joint replacement surgery.
 You and your surgery coach will meet with a physical therapist to begin your rehabilitation program while you’re in the hospital.
 Our program gives you the confidence you need to discharge home safely.